 7. Now you can put the cake batter in.
-Make sure to use a cake pan that fits comfortably in the pressure cooker without the sides touching.
+Make sure to use a cake pan that fits comfortably inside your pressure cooker without the sides touching.
 Use a pot-holder since the cooker will be hot because of the pre-heating.

 After placing the batter in, close the lid and cook on medium heat for 5 minutes and then lower the flame to just a simmer.
 The cake, depending on the size of your cake pan and pressure cooker, will take anywhere between 45 minutes to 1 hour to bake.

 - A pressure cooker is not meant for baking or using in the manner described above so consider that before using it to make a cake.

 - I don’t expect the pressure cooker will burst into pieces while cooking (I was very worried about this though, without reason) but it may compromise the quality of the safety valve on the lid and the high heat may cause the handle and other parts to deteriorate a bit.

 - Using your pressure cooker to bake once or twice a year is probably okay but not regularly.
 If you bake anything more than once a month, I recommend buying an oven.
 It will be worth it and your options are much wider than using a pressure cooker to bake.

 - Always check manufacturers instructions to make sure your make and model of pressure cooker can handle this.
 I am not sure how a steel pressure cooker will behave, mine is a basic 5 litre aluminium one.
 It’s probably best not to do this in a non-stick pressure cooker since dry-heating a non-stick surface without water or oil is not advised.